richardsavery/demos/index.md

 My work with Shimi focuses on generating a new non-speech voice while avoiding uncanny valley and developing better human-robot interaction.
 This was done using prosodic audio generated through deep learning on an embedded Nvidia Jetson TX2.
 I was able to show that using this new voice created a more trustworthy version of Shimi than using a human voice.

-This worked then developed into an accepted $669,000, <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1925178&HistoricalAwards=false" target="_blank">NSF-NRI Grant proposal</a> I wrote as the primary author with my advisor Gil Weinberg in 2019.
+In 2019 I was the primary author with my advisor Gil Weinberg for an awarded $669,000, <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1925178&HistoricalAwards=false" target="_blank">NSF-NRI Grant proposal</a> "Creating Trust Between Groups of Humans and Robots Using a Novel Music Driven Robotic Emotion Generator" to continue this work.

-### Publications:
+#### Publications:
 <a href="http://lac.linuxaudio.org/2019/doc/savery.pdf" target="_blank">Finding Shimi's Voice: Fostering Human-Robot Communication With Music And a NVIDIA Jetson TX2</a><br/>
 Linux Audio Conference 2019<br/>
 R Savery, R Rose, G Weinberg